 - Collating Feedback.
 There will be a more significant transition with the new foldable phones, and one will need to extend the feedback collection process.
 So, it is work considering extending changes to the Agile Scrum process.

 - Increased Multi-window App Development Time and Cost.
-Another exciting development would be changed in the app development time and costs, which experts estimate to be extended.
+Another exciting development would be the change in the app development time and costs, which experts estimate to be extended.

 Here’s the thing.
 Every foldable mobile phone will have two states, unfolded and folded screens.